oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this architecture, tokens are never sent to the front-end and are never accessible by any JavaScript code, so it fully protects against XSS attackers stealing tokens.
 However, an XSS attacker may still be able to make authenticated requests to the BFF Proxy which will in turn make requests to the resource server including the user's legitimate token.
 While the attacker is unable to extract and use the access token elsewhere, they can still effectively make authenticated requests to the resource server.

-Token Mediating Backend {#tm-backend}
+Token-Mediating Backend {#tm-backend}
 -----------------------

-An alternative to a full BFF where all resource requests go through the backend is to use a token mediating backend which obtains the tokens and then forwards the tokens to the browser.
+An alternative to a full BFF where all resource requests go through the backend is to use a token-mediating backend which obtains the tokens and then forwards the tokens to the browser.

     +-------------+  +--------------+ +---------------+
     |             |  |              | |               |